SOM-Research/lsp4gml/README.md

 While EMF offers the core support to manage and validate models and metamodels, GMF provides the required support to define the concrete syntax of graphical languages.

 ### Instalation and Use
-The server has been implemented as a Java application in the Eclipse platform.
-It therefore relies on the [Eclipse Modeling Framework](http://www.eclipse.org/modeling/emf/) and also in the [LSP4J library](https://github.com/eclipse/lsp4j).
+The server has been developed as a maven project, to compile and execute it, follow these steps:

+* add local dep for language: mvn install:install-file -Dfile=../examples/family/familymodel.jar -DgroupId=family -DartifactId=family -Dversion=1.0 -Dpackaging=jar -DgeneratePom=true
+* compile: mvn compile
+* run: mvn exec:java -Dexec.mainClass="es.unex.quercusseg.graphicalserver.LanguageServerLauncher"